2winsen-archive/angular-the-complete-guide/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+N.B.
+Project also uses a backend server.
+Configuration for it can be found in src/app/shared/data-storage.service.ts

 ## Code scaffolding